krish-910/GSoC_IA/README.md

    - Developed a specialized script tailored to process URLs pointing to WARC files containing PDF documents.
    - Employed the pdfminer library to extract data from PDFs, ensuring that all documents, regardless of format, were accessible for exploration and analysis.

-*The Vision: Empowering Users to Explore and Engage* These scripts functioned synergistically, creating an enriched environment where users could extract profound insights, grasp the nuances of the regulatory landscape, and engage with the information on a more profound level.
+## The Vision: Empowering Users to Explore and Engage
+These scripts functioned synergistically, creating an enriched environment where users could extract profound insights, grasp the nuances of the regulatory landscape, and engage with the information on a more profound level.

-*Visualizing the Data: Clustergrammer-Web Integration* To amplify data accessibility and visualization, I seamlessly integrated the project with Clustergrammer-Web.
+## Visualizing the Data: Clustergrammer-Web Integration
+To amplify data accessibility and visualization, I seamlessly integrated the project with Clustergrammer-Web.
 This transformative integration facilitated the conversion of data from the TSV format into a visually engaging clustering heatmap.
 Users could now interactively explore the NRC data, gaining deeper comprehension and understanding.

 ## Conclusion: Advancing Regulatory Transparency and Public Engagement*
 Through the culmination of these efforts, I significantly advanced regulatory transparency and heightened public engagement with the NRC documents.
 The ensemble of developed scripts, coupled with the Clustergrammer-Web integration, made regulatory information not only accessible but also comprehensible.
 This project represents a pivotal milestone in enhancing the usability and accessibility of government data, ultimately empowering the public to actively participate in the regulatory discourse.
+For a more comprehensive and detailed description, please refer to the readme file located in the respective folder for the task.
+It contains all the necessary information and instructions to use the scripts successfully.

 # Overall Vision: